CertiCoq/certicoq/INSTALL.md

-## Installation Instructions

-See [INSTALL.md](https://github.com/PrincetonUniversity/certicoq/INSTALL.md)  for installation instructions.
+# Installing CertiCoq

 ### Prerequisites

-  To install the compiler, you need OCaml and Coq.8.9.1.
+To install the compiler, you need OCaml (tested with `4.07.1` ) and Coq 8.12.

 We depend on the following Coq packages:
 `ExtLib` and `MetaCoq` (which requires `Equations`).
-   All three packages are currently installed using git modules (see below).

 ### Building the dependencies

+ You can install the dependencies using git modules.
 From the `certicoq/` directory, run:

     # make submodules

+Alternatively, you may install these dependencies independenly.

+#### MetaCoq

+You'll need to install the `8.12` branch from [MetaCoq's github](https://github.com/MetaCoq/metacoq/tree/coq-8.12).

+#### ExtLib and Equations

+You may install [ExtLib](https://github.com/coq-community/coq-ext-lib) (v0.11.3) and [Equations](https://github.com/mattam82/Coq-Equations) (v1.2.3) from sources or from opam or from their source code.

 ### Building the compiler